CraigsTraining/intro-to-declarative-pipeline/README.md

 # Workshop Environment

-For instructions on setting up a Jenkins environment (Jenkins, CloudBees Jenkins Team, or CloudBees Jenkins Enterprise) on AWS for the workshop see the following documentation: Workshop-environment.md
+For instructions on setting up a CloudBees Jenkins Enterprise environment on AWS for the workshop see the following documentation: [Workshop-environment.md](Workshop-environment.md)

 # Revision History